soundpress/RulesOfNYC/docs/c03/index.rst

       (i) locations which do not have certain items mentioned and

-      (ii) locations which charge rates higher than those mentioned in the advertise- ment.
+      (ii) locations which charge rates higher than those mentioned in the advertisement.
 Where such locations are not known and cannot be reasonably ascertained, a seller must include the following statement in the advertisement: "Not available at all locations."
 The seller shall also include a statement in the advertisement that indicates how a consumer may obtain information about the availability of an item at a specific location such as: "Check with your local store for availability."

    (2) That advertised prices are available only during certain days or times.